Jegge/GodotTextureToMesh/README.md

 # GodotTextureToMesh
-Takes a texture and creates a Minecraft style mesh out of it.
+Takes a texture and creates a Minecraft style mesh out of it by extruding the image.

 # Usage
 - Attach the MeshInstance.gd script to any MeshInstance